 MySuper in practice

-For the majority of employers and employees who use the default super fund's default investment option and who have that fund's standard insurance cover, MySuper will not impact them much at all because they will simply become of member of that fund's MySuper option - which in most cases was the default investment option they were already using anyway.
+For the majority of employers and employees who use their default super fund's default investment option and who have that fund's standard insurance cover, MySuper will not impact them much at all.
+They will simply become a member of that fund's MySuper option - which in most cases was the default investment option they were already using anyway.

-All the usual provisions of super fund choice also apply, so employees not happy with the MySuper product chosen by their employer can choose another fund.
-The only condition is that the employee needs to already be a member of that fund or MySuper product and that the fund can accept contributions from their employer; these are conditions that already apply to super choice.
+All the usual provisions of super fund choice also apply, so employees who are no happy with the MySuper product chosen by their employer can choose another fund.
+The only condition is that the employee needs to already be a member of that fund or MySuper product and that the fund can accept contributions from their employer.

-Similarly, because MySuper products are in most cases a specially designated investment option within a regular super fund, in the same way that members can have their superannuation account balance spread across several investment choices (e.g. across the default and other investment options), they can also have their balance spread across the MySuper option and other investment options offered by the same super fund.
+Similarly, because MySuper products are in most cases a specially designated investment option within a regular super fund they can also have their balance spread across the MySuper option and other investment options offered by the same super fund.

 In these cases members will still receive a single annual account statement from their super fund each year.
 If they have money only in the MySuper product, the annual member statement and member information they receive will be simpler because it will only need to describe the MySuper product.

-MySuper products are diversified investment products, i.e., have their investments spread across several asset classes such as shares, bonds, property, cash and 'alternatives' liked hedge funds, private equity and infrastructure.
-Most MySuper options are weighted in favour of growth assets being shares and property meaning they are expected to earn good long term rates of return
+MySuper products are diversified investment products, i.e., have their investments spread across several asset classes such as shares, bonds, property, cash and 'alternatives' such as hedge funds, private equity and infrastructure.
+Most MySuper options are weighted in favour of growth assets being shares and property, meaning they are expected to earn good long term rates of return.

 ISA, Grattan find common ground11 August 2020, 11:58amIndustry Super Australia has found some common ground with the Grattan Institute in regards to its report on the effects of the government's Early Release of Super (ERS) scheme.
 Read more